 Evacuation

 Mandatory evacuation plans come from local officials.
 Evacuations are based on zip codes.
 When the call comes, you need to be ready to evacuate.
+You should also understand the evacuation routes

 Local officials make decisions to evacuate before a storm makes landfall.
 Hurricanes are extremely unpredictable and can become much more dangerous in a matter of hours.
 It is not safe to wait.

 Please know the state will provide gas, water, and food on all designated evacuation routes.
+They are:

 • State Highway 36